 (2) The clerk may reject without filing any document, including a petition, that is submitted:

-without the fee required to be paid at the time of filing by 28 U.S.C. § 1930(a) or (b), in a manner acceptable to the clerk;

 in paper form without the original signature of the individual submitting the document;

-without the verification or declaration required under FRBP 1008;
+without the verification or declaration required under FRBP 1008; or

-for filing in a closed or non-existent case in this court, unless the document’s purpose is to commence or reopen a case; or
+for filing in a closed or non-existent case in this court, unless the document’s purpose is to commence or reopen a case.

-not on the required form.

 (3) The clerk shall give prompt notice to the party whose document has been rejected for filing, including a specific description of the deficiency.